tamastatai/zerda-final-exam/README.md

 ```

 ## 7.
-Create a function that takes a strinf and a letter, than returns an list that contains all the
+Create a function that takes a string and a letter, than returns a list that contains all the
 indexes where the letter occured in the string.

 ## 8.